Lose The Scales & Lose The Weight - Stop Weighing Yourself Every Day

 4. In minimal clothing.
 Underwear, bikini or shorts is acceptable.

-Along with using the scale I suggest you use the following to monitor and assess your progress every 7-14 days:
+Along with using the scale I suggest you use the following to monitor your progress every 7-14 days:

 1. Take girth measurements of all the major sites on the body.